An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "Don't worry, father," she interjected.
 "We'll be okay."

-We looked at each other, still holding onto one another, and smiled.
-We waved back.
 Her father walked away.
-We looked at him until he disappeared, then we came back to our little home.
-We knew that we'll grow old now, we knew that we would die one day, but we were happy because we will be together.
+We looked at him until he disappeared, and then we came back to our home.
+We knew that we'd grow old now, we knew that we would die one day, but we were happy because we would be together.
 Though we'll pass away, our love will live on forever.
-Our tale will be told, heard, and will be alive forever as an eternal love story.
+Our tale will be told, heard, and stay alive forever as an eternal love story.

 Follow XTales.net on–